ubuntu/WSL/docs/tutorials/vscode.md

 ## What you will need:

 * A PC with Windows 10 or 11
-* (Optional) This tutorial uses [Windows Terminal Preview](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n8g5rfz9xk3?activetab=pivot:overviewtab), which you can get from the Windows app store
+* (Optional) This tutorial uses [Windows Terminal Preview](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n8g5rfz9xk3?activetab=pivot:overviewtab), which you can get from the Microsoft Store

 ## Install Ubuntu on WSL2